conarwelsh/nettuts-laravel4-and-backbone/README.md

 	vendor/phpunit/phpunit/phpunit.php

 Your first run of this test should pass with flying (green) colors.
 However, if you were to run this test again, you will notice that it fails now with a handful of errors, and that is because our repository tests actually tested the database, and in doing so deleted some of the records our previous tests used to assert values.
 This is an easy fix, all we have to do is tell our tests that they need to re-seed the database after each test.
-In addition, we did not receive a noticable error for this, but we did not close Mockery after each test either, this is a requirement of Mockery that you can find in their docs.
+In addition, we did not receive a noticeable error for this, but we did not close Mockery after each test either, this is a requirement of Mockery that you can find in their docs.
 So let's add both missing methods.

 open up `app/tests/TestCase.php` and add the following 2 methods